Jakob37/SnakemakeAFriendlyIntroduction/README.md

 The aim is to layer-by-layer introduce the fundamental parts of Snakemake which covers most of the basic bioinformatics use-cases.
 In the end of this tutorial, you will be able to:

-* Build a workflow which can take an arbitrary number of input files.
+* Build a workflow that can take an arbitrary number of input files.
 * Reprocess these in parallel, efficiently using the computer's resources.
 * Merge these into a final output file.
 * Generate visualizations for this output file.